What to Expect When Working with a Recruiter

 Recruiters are human

 We may miss the mark on jobs that we send you.
 Please do not hesitate to tell us that you don’t like something.
 It will help us better target your search.

 We hate to give you bad news.
 When we have to call to tell you that you weren’t selected for an interview or a hire, we have a pit in our stomach dialing the phone.
 We were rooting for you.
 We don’t always have the answers for why you weren’t selected.

 We can be slow to respond and it’s not because we don’t care.
 At any given time, most recruiters are speaking to at least 20 potential job seekers a day.
 We are also having to deliver bad news (see above), good news (better than the above!) and no news.
 It doesn’t mean you aren’t a priority.
 And if you call and a recruiter says “I was just about to call you,” chances are, it’s truer than you know.

 In the interest of complete disclosure, working with a recruiter is not always perfect.
 (I know, I was shocked to find out as well).
 We are your advocate, your agent, and your cheerleader.
-But, we are at the ultimate mercy of a hiring manager and their companies.
+But, we are at the ultimate mercy of a hiring manager and their organization.
 Budgets and positions get canceled every day.
 You may be perfect for the role, but so was John Smith’s internal referral.
 There are days that we get feedback stating nothing more than a candidate was not selected for hire.
 And trust me, that punches us in the gut like it does you.
 Like anything we do in life, there is always a piece that is out of our control.
 So, why bear that burden on your own?
 In my previous blog post, I talked about what there is to gain when working with a recruiter – job access, coaching, insider market info, etc. Let us know if you’re ready to take advantage of these benefits and start the process of connecting with a recruiter.